jeduan/corona-dbconfig/README.md

-# log-tools
+# dbconfig

 ## Installation

-Ensure the bower registry is `"https://yogome-bower.herokuapp.com"` and then `bower install dbconfig`
+Download the release zip from [the releases tab](https://github.com/jeduan/corona-dbconfig/releases) and drop it on your project

 ## Usage